Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 5507 questions found out of 8273 clips
+* 5534 questions found out of 8307 clips
-* 5296 non-trolling & on-topic questions found out of 5507 total questions
+* 5322 non-trolling & on-topic questions found out of 5534 total questions
-* 218 questions found with no other references
+* 222 questions found with no other references
 ## grouped by date
+* 2022-04-12: 4 of 26 questions found with no other references
 * 2022-04-08: 0 of 1 questions found with no other references
 * 2022-03-29: 3 of 31 questions found with no other references
 * 2022-03-22: 2 of 35 questions found with no other references